Opinion of a seasoned CMA (of USA) and SOXCPE expert

 1. Maintenance fees of the same age buildings with similar amenities are different

-The first group – buildings which have a pool and hydro and heating included in the owner’s bill and
+- The first group: buildings that have a pool and hydro and heating included in the maintenance fees.

-the second group – building without a pool and hydro and heating are not included in the bill.
+- The second group: buildings without a pool and where hydro and heating are not included in maintenance fees.

-What are the reasons that the condo building Triomphe (with a pool, hydro and heating included) has a maintenance fee $0.59/SF (table 1), that is lower than a similar building’s.
-Spectrum Residences – South Tower maintenance fee which is $0.67/SF (table 2)?
+Why does the Triomphe condo building (with a pool, and hydro and heating included in the maintenance fees) have a maintenance fee $0.59 per SF/month (Table 1), which is lower than those of a similar building?
+For example, the Spectrum Residences – South Tower has maintenance fees of $0.67 per SF/month (Table 2).

-Based on a comparison of similar buildings maintenance fee we could conclude that the set of amenities, age and character features of a building are not the major cost drivers of Condo maintenance fee. in Toronto.
-There are some other, more influencing factors that must be considered.
+Based on a comparison of maintenance fees of similar buildings, we could conclude that the amenities, age and character of a building are not the major cost drivers of condo maintenance fees in Toronto.
+There are some other, more strongly influential factors to be considered.

 2. Detailed Condo Budget and Reserve Fund Study

 I made a deeper investigation and compared detailed budgets and reserve fund studies summaries of 10 condo buildings in my quests to understand why maintenance fees and reserve fund contributions in similar condos (with similar amenities and inclusions) are so different.
 Of the few condos I saw, maintenance fees and reserve fund contributions varied by 30% to 80% of each others.
 The financial statements and the reserve fund study of each of those condos enabled me to find four budget items that required a deeper investigation:

 - Reserve fund study summaries’ numbers of two similar buildings of the same age and construction were extremely different.
 It appeared that those management companies have taken the occasional numbers to recommend.

 - Plumbing expenses of one building were seven times higher than the other one.